M-a-z/nibbles/README.md

 nibbles
 =======

-Nibbles in light and fast UDP print filtering/listening tool using ncurses.
+Nibbles is light and fast UDP print filtering/listening tool using ncurses.